 About

 I am a postdoctoral research associate in the School of Data Science and Society at the University of North Carolina at Chapel Hill working with Amarjit Budhiraja.
-My research topics lie broadly in the intersections of mathematics of machine learning, mathematical control theory, and Bayesian computation.
+My research interests lie broadly in the intersections of mathematics of generative machine learning, mathematical control theory, and Bayesian computation.

 I was previously a postdoctoral research associate between the Division of Applied Mathematics at Brown University and the Department of Mathematics and Statistics at UMass Amherst with Paul Dupuis, Markos Katsoulakis, Luc Rey-Bellet.